العربية 中文 русский Français

 Program Structure

-To qualify for the Bachelor of Business (Management), a candidate shall accrue an aggregate of at least 144 credit points comprising of subjects from a common business subjects, specialised subjects required for major, general electives, general education subjects and a final year project.
+To qualify for the Bachelor of Business (Management), a candidate shall accrue an aggregate of at least 144 credit points (cp) which includes first year foundation subjects, Major Subjects, Integrative Business Capstone and General Electives.

 The subject provides students with a conceptual tool kit for understanding and practicing responsible and ethical commerce in managing environment, globalization, technology, anti-corruption, labour and human rights.
 Working with industry, students will examine these issues from a variety of theoretical and practical perspectives and apply them to contemporary commercial contexts.